 Other great restaurants have also opened up recently, like Baba Eating House in Naklua (run by a lovely local chef and her sister who just moved back from Melbourne- the food is very much Melbourne quality!) and Silver Linings in Wongamat, offering more fanciful Japanese dining.
-The set up here is perfect, think of a tranquil beachfront set-up serving cocktails and sushi at sunset.
+The set-up here is perfect; think of tranquil, beachfront dining that serves up cocktails and sushi at sunset.

 Central Festival Shopping Centre also has some good restaurants, particularly for Japanese and Korean food.

 Pattaya Beach in the centre is overrun with deck chairs and street vendors trying to sell you something every two minutes, so I would personally avoid it.
 But, it is nice to live by the beach.
 This is probably the only perk that Pattaya has over Bangkok.

 Locally there are many better beaches, like Wongamat, Dongtan, Naklua and Jomtien.
 The water quality is not the serene blue plastered across Instagram, but they are nice to walk along, or watch a Thai sunset with a sundowner.
 One of my favourite places to do this is at Pullmans hotel in Naklua.

 Personally I don’t go swimming in the water as I’m a little put off by the sewage season that happens at the same time as the low-season in Pattaya, but that’s just me.

 However, if you take a short ride in a long-tail boat to Kob Lan, then the water quality improves significantly.
 Don’t expect Koh Lipe, but it’s a good local compromise.